Apply for Admission as a First-Year Student

 ** Possible reasons to opt out of submitting test scores may include being unable to take the SAT/ACT exam due to scheduling challenges caused by the COVID-19 pandemic, or that test scores don't accurately reflect your ability (e.g., you performed below the SAT national average of 1060, and you have a strong academic record in high school).
 Unless you meet one of these, you are encouraged to submit a score.
 In doing so, it assists with course placement.

-Admission & Financial Aid Key Dates and Deadlines
+Admission and Financial Aid Key Dates and Deadlines

 Admission Decisions Released